|

-land grant from Lord Fairfax and constructed a stone and log home that would become known as "Meadowlawn."
+grant from Lord Fairfax and constructed a stone and log home that would become known as "Meadowlawn."
+Currently

-Currently situated on 4.2 acres, the majestic stone and frame colonial has been completely renovated using the finest quality
+situated on 4.2 acres, the majestic stone and frame colonial has been completely renovated using the finest quality materials

-materials to satisfy the most discriminating purchaser seeking the charm and history of a period home with all the modern
+to satisfy the most discriminating purchaser seeking the charm and history of a period home with all the modern amenities.

-Before the move north over the Potomac, slaves would stay in the barn and the owner at the time, Samuel Janney, would bring
+north over the Potomac, slaves would stay in the barn and the owner at the time, Samuel Janney, would bring food and water

-food and water through an underground tunnel running from the house to the barn.
-A small door under the stairs in the
+through an underground tunnel running from the house to the barn.
+A small door under the stairs in the foyer provided

-foyer provided access to the tunnel.
-Located in a quaint Quaker village of Lincoln, which
+access to the tunnel.
+Located in a quaint Quaker village of Lincoln, which was founded

-was founded by Edmund Sands in the 1740s, Meadowlawn is situated between the towns of Middleburg and Purcellville with
+by Edmund Sands in the 1740s, Meadowlawn is situated between the towns of Middleburg and Purcellville with easy access

 Price: $1,245,000